exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 path = "../../../services/configuration"
 ```

-Additionally, you can add the following dependencies to `Cargo.toml`
+Also, you can add the following dependencies to `Cargo.toml`
 for future testing purposes:

 ```toml